fluencelabs/fRPC-Substrate/hacking_frpc.md

 ```

-While this sounds, and is, elaborate, *Fluence CLI*, see below, takes care of most of the process management for you.
+While this sounds, and is, elaborate, *Fluence CLI*, see below, takes care of most of the scaffolding and workflow management for you.

 At this point, the marketplace for deals isn't quite finished.
-Instead developers being able to to provide custom Deal parameters, such as willignness to pay for a service hosted, Fluence hard-coded a set of parameters, i.e. price of execution per epoch and epoch duration, which are used by Fluence CLI to create the corresponding Deal contract and transaction for you to sign.
+Instead developers being able to to provide custom Deal parameters, such as willingness to pay for a service hosted, Fluence hard-coded a set of parameters, i.e. price of execution per epoch and epoch duration, which are used by Fluence CLI to create the corresponding Deal contract and transaction for you to sign.
 Moreover, economics are limited to the testnet using testnet tokens and throughout the EthDenver hackathon, resource owners may not claim their periodic share of revenue from the Deal's escrow.

 If you are not familiar with Fluence terminology or just need a quick reminder, see the [Glossary](https://fluence.dev/docs/build/glossary) or [documentation](TBD).

 ## Setting Up For Developing With Fluence

-To get going, you need install and setup a few dependencies outlined below.
+To get going, you need to install and setup a few dependencies.

 ### Off-chain Dependencies